cademirch/snakemake-logger-plugin-snkmt/README.md

 TODO

 ## Design

-The plugin integrates with Snakemake's logging system and processes log events using SQLAlchemy models.
-It uses event handlers to parse and store log records in the database.
-The database schema is designed to capture key entities such as workflows, rules, jobs, and files, along with their relationships.

 1. **Log Handler**:
    - The `sqliteLogHandler` class processes log records and delegates them to event handlers.
    - Manages database sessions and ensures transactional consistency.